Auction Defender FAQ

 - when the eBay user password is too weak

 - when you recently changed your eBay password

 - using proxies

 - logging in near-simultaneously from two different IPs (sniper at home and manual login at work, or snipe web service, for example.
 This may include browsing from two IPs while logged in)

 - when you're bidding on too many items ending at the same time from the same seller

 We've taken measures to reduce the number of logins with AD to avoid such CAPCHAs, however, you may still experience this on some rare occasions.
 We recommend that you stop AD temporarily (15+ minutes) and login using your browser answering the CAPTCHA.
 You will have to clear your web browser's cookies in order to see the CAPTCHA at login.
-You may want to try this browser login a couple of times until eBay stops presenting the CAPTCHA at login.
-Check bid history pages as well (auctions with existing bids).
+You may want to try this browser login a couple of times until eBay stops requesting the CAPTCHA verification at login.
 Avoid using web snipe services, as logging in from their IP addresses may trigger CAPTCHA at bid time as well.

 More info: eBay verification code questions